 The CRG has an outstanding track record in obtaining funds from National, European and international public and private funding agencies, featuring regularly in the Spanish rankings as one of the top Spanish Organizations with more EU funding per employee (please refer to the most recent statistics from the European Commission with the top 10 Spanish institutions).
 In the last few years, the grants obtained from the European Commission reached, on average, 50% of the total external funding brought in, reaching 70% in 2015.
 The successful performance is mainly due to key awards, including 20 active European Research Council (ERC) projects and several collaborative projects coordinated by CRG group leaders.

-Junior Group Leaders who left the institute in the last 4 years (6 in total) have all found senior positions at top European institutes.
+Junior Group Leaders who left the institute in the last 4 years have all found senior positions at top European institutes.

-Examples include Salvador Aznar-Benitah (IRB; Barcelona), Hernán López-Schier (Helmholz Zentrum, Munich), Mark Isalan (Imperial College, London), Johannes Jaeger (as Director of the Konrad Lorenz Institute, Austria), Pedro Carvalho (Chair at Oxford University), and Bill Keyes (IGBMC, Strasbourg), Fyodor Kondrashov (Institute of Science and Technology (IST Austria), Klosterneuburg, Austria), Manuel Mendoza (IGBMC, Strasbourg)
+Examples include Salvador Aznar-Benitah (IRB; Barcelona), Hernán López-Schier (Helmholz Zentrum, Munich), Mark Isalan (Imperial College, London), Pedro Carvalho (Chair at Oxford University), and Bill Keyes (IGBMC, Strasbourg), Fyodor Kondrashov (Institute of Science and Technology (IST Austria), Klosterneuburg, Austria), Manuel Mendoza (IGBMC, Strasbourg)

-The CRG has recently launched an Alumni engagement programme to foster long-lasting connection with previous employers.
+The CRG runs an Alumni engagement programme to foster long-lasting connection with previous employers.